prettydiff/share-file-systems/documentation/commands.md

 1. `node js/application test_simulation log "hash ~/share-file-systems list ignore ['node_modules'"`
    - Using quotes the filter argument may contain spaces and other non-alpha characters.

+## update
+Pulls code from the git repository and then rebuilds the application.

+### Examples
+1. `node js/application update`
+   - Without specifying a branch name the application assumes a branch name of 'master'.
+1. `node js/application update devices`
+   - The command with a branch name provided.

 ## version
 Prints the current version number and date of prior modification to the console.